susanodii/MKDocs_User_Guide/MKDocs.md

 python get-pip.py
 ```

-### **Installation of MKDocs**
+### **How to install MKDocs**

  MKDocs works with the current version of **Python** and **Pip** in your system.
-If you do not have **Python** installed in your system, follow the guides outlined above on how to install Python and Pip on your system.
+If you do not have **Python** installed in your system, follow the installation guides outlined above.
 If you have the current version of Python on you system, then let us move on to the installation process.

 To install MKDocs, run the command below in your command line.